jo67893WHU/NYC-travel-resilience-to-flooding-/README.md

 3. The Citibike trip data is at https://citibikenyc.com/system-data

 *Note
 Data cleaning is necessary to all types of dataset.
+Including:
+* keep data with datetime within selected time range for study
+* remove trips with nan O/D infomation
+* remove trips with abnormal ridering time, passanger count, speed, fare fee, wait time, etc.

+*Particularly, subway records may charged a lot due to the reboot of device, which should be taken into consideration when calculating riderships.